 Upon entry in Aruba, the following persons can apply for an extension of their stay for more than 30 days but not exceeding 180 days:

-- nationals of the Kingdom of the Netherlands can request an extension of their stay for up to 180 consecutive days;
+- Nationals of the Kingdom of the Netherlands can request an extension of their stay for up to 180 consecutive days;

 - If they don’t have property in Aruba, they must have a declaration of guarantee from a resident of Aruba who will act as guarantor for and be liable for any costs incurred during their stay.
-The guarantor in Aruba can download the declaration of guarantee from our website, following the procedures to have it legalized and sent it to the visitor abroad.
+The guarantor in Aruba can send their request directly to the IASA (Aruban Immigration) at email email@example.com, following the procedures to have it legalized, and sent to the visitor abroad.

 Extension of stay after admission